Teminayo/Teminayo/README.md

-🖐️ Hi,My name is Ibinayo Blessing Temilade aka Teminayo
+🖐️ Hi,My name is Ibinayo.B.T aka Teminayo

 📈 I am a data Analyst who is passionate about turning data into information and solving problems.